w0rthy/ArrayVisualizer/README.md

-# w0rthy's Array Visualizer, Revamped (Re-Re-Forked by CPz)
+# A newer, better Array Visualizer

+Welcome to the recent update!

+We have the following to choose from:
+* 4096 array lengths
-76 sorting algorithms demonstrated through 10 unique graphic designs
+* 121 sorting algorithms
+* 25 shuffles
+* 10 different visual styles

 This new version of the program features additions inspired by Timo Bingmann's "The Sound of Sorting" and w0rthy's updates to the original visualizer.

-To build (After -cp, use ";" with Windows and ":" with Mac/Linux):
+We kept the legacy MIDI mode but the default is the outstanding WAV mode!

+Use the following Command Prompt script to compile.
+Be sure to replace the filenames with your Array Visualizer path, your JDK path, your ant path and your Java runtime path respectively.
 ```
-ant
+cd /d "C:\Users\Piotr Grochowski\Downloads\ArrayVisualizer-master(1)\ArrayVisualizer-master"
+set JAVA_HOME=D:\Program Files\Java\jdk-12
+"D:\Users\Robert\Downloads\apache-ant-1.10.7-bin\apache-ant-1.10.7\bin\ant.bat"
-java -cp bin;lib/classgraph-4.8.47.jar main.ArrayVisualizer
+"D:\Program Files\Java\jre1.8.0_241\bin\java.exe" -cp bin;lib/classgraph-4.8.47.jar main.ArrayVisualizer

 ```

 ### Features:
 - 70+ new sorting algorithms
+- 4000+ new array lengths
-- Updated visuals and sound effects
+- Updated visuals and sound effects — new WAV mode
-- You can select different array sizes now
+- You can select over four thousand different array sizes now
-- New shuffle types, including reversed, mostly similar numbers, almost sorted, and already sorted
+- New shuffle types, including reversed, mostly similar numbers, almost sorted, and already sorted, etc.
-- Skip Sort button
+- Skip Sort button (now restores the selected speed)
-- Softer sounds toggle
+- Softer sounds toggle filters out MIDI sounds randomly
 - A real time in milliseconds estimate
 - Toggle shuffle animation
-- Toggle Timo Bingmann's "end sweep" animation
+- Toggle Timo Bingmann's "end sweep" animation (now properly checks if sorted)
 - Refactored / optimized code

 ## 10/19/2019 - Version 2.1